UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 cd

 # open up your bash profile (in our home directory)
-emacs .bashrc  # I like emacs, but use whichever text editor you prefer
+emacs .bashrc  # I like emacs, but use whichever text editor you prefer, like vim
+#vi .bashrc (i to insert text; esc key, :wq to save and quit)
 ```

 When in your text editor, add the following text and save the file: